colemonnahan/fcwhales/README.md

 reproducible with a simulated data set.
 This should allow interested readers to adapt and extend the framework used here from a working example.

-To recreate the analysis, open the R script run_analysis.R and walk through steps sequentially, following specific instructions.
+To recreate the analysis, download or clone and open the R script run_analysis.R and walk through steps sequentially, following specific instructions.
 All tools used here are open source and freely available.